 A card you hand someone.
 A message only they will see.
 A profile that tells your story.
 No pickup lines.
 No pressure.
 Just a spark.

-Hi, I'm Xavyr — a software developer, solopreneur, and very, very single.
+Hi, I'm Xavyr.
+Software developer, solopreneur, and very, very single.

 Earlier this year I was on a train in Berlin.
-A beautiful woman stepped on, found a seat across from me, and immediately opened a book.
+A beautiful woman stepped on, found a seat, and immediately opened a book.
 She had the look of someone surviving a Wednesday morning commute, willing the weekend closer one page at a time.

-I wanted to say something.
-I desperately wanted to go sit next to her and find a way to start a conversation.
-But the worries came flooding in.
-I'm a lame American who only speaks English — I couldn't even read the title of her book.
-I pictured the entire train watching me crash and burn, multiple stops still to go, nowhere to hide.
+I felt the impulse to go sit next to her.
+And then the worries came flooding in.
+I'm a lame American who only speaks English and couldn't even read the title of her book.
+I pictured her responding with mild irritation, the entire train watching me crash and burn, multiple stops still to go, nowhere to hide.

-And then there was the other side of the coin — the side that actually mattered more.
+But there was another side to it — the side that actually mattered more.
 Here was a woman who finally had a quiet moment to herself.
 A moment to read, to breathe, to exist without someone demanding her attention.
-How unfair would it be to jam my interest in front of her face, in front of everyone, during one of the few peaceful minutes of her day?
+How unfair would it be to shove my interest in her face, in front of everyone, during one of the few peaceful minutes of her day?

-I think most of us want serendipity.
-We want an authentic connection to spark where it's least expected — at a coffee shop, on the train, in a bookstore, at the gym.
-But in a world where technology owns every second of everyone's attention, those moments are vanishing.
-And I personally believe nobody should have to brace for being hit on during inopportune moments like a morning commute.
+Most of us want serendipity.
+We want authentic connection to spark where it's least expected — a coffee shop, a bookstore, a train.
+But in a world where technology devours every second of everyone's attention, those moments are vanishing.
+And nobody should have to brace for being hit on during a morning commute.

-So we're stuck with the apps.
+So we're stuck with the apps?
 Tinder.
 Hinge.
 Bumble.
-Endless swiping through algorithm-driven profiles where there isn't a shot of a genuine spark.
-Everything is so played out, so transactional, so exhausting.
-It's rough to be dating in 2026.
+Endless swiping through algorithm-driven profiles with zero chance of a genuine spark.
+Everything is transactional, performative, exhausting.
+Dating in 2026 is rough.
 It's been rough for a long time.

-So I built Spark Card — the non-invasive, respectful way to approach somebody without encroaching on their space, their time, or their peace.
+So I built Spark Card.
+The non-invasive, respectful way to let someone know you're interested — without encroaching on their space, their time, or their peace.

 — Xavyr, founder